jtangelder/denon-remote/README.md

 Install Node with Coffeescript, execute `npm install`.

-Run `coffee cli.coffee 192.168.1.20` to connect to the receiver.
+Run `coffee cli 192.168.1.20` to connect to the receiver.
 You can enter commands to send to the receiver, and read it's output.
 A command could be `volume` to get the current level, or `power on` to turn the device on.
 The commands are the methods in commands.coffee.
 You can also send the protocol commands listed in protocol.pdf, to get the volume you can send this `mv ?`